Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 *Note: This rule is much simplified, but it will act as a great starting point.*

-Below, see the conjugation of the i-verb *að reyna*.)
+Below, see the conjugational change from the present to the past tense for the i-verb *að reyna*.)

 Example 1: Ég reyni -> Ég reyndi\
 Example 2: Þú reynir -> Þú reyndir\